-All persons going to a Zika risk area need to avoid day-biting mosquitoes, while away AND for 3 weeks after returning home if you live in an area where the mosquitoes occur (e.g. Townsville and Cairns) so you don't inadvertently pass on the Zika virus to local mosquitoes.
+All persons going to a Zika risk area need to avoid day-biting mosquitoes, while away AND for 3 weeks after returning home if you live in an area where the mosquitoes occur (e.g. north of the tropic of Capricorn) so you don't inadvertently pass on the Zika virus to local mosquitoes.

 If you are pregnant